 Well, the beauty of this service is that the homeowner is in full control.
 Most staging companies are happy to work to whatever specifications or budget you allow.
-So, designers provide everything from the most basic of touch ups to full on, full-scale transformations.
+So, designers provide everything from the most basic of touch-ups to full-on, full-scale transformations.
 The important thing is to be very clear about what you want.
 You’re giving the team permission to makeover your home.
 They’ll add mirrors, furniture, bed linen, drapes, and more if they think it will increase the resale value of the property.
-You must set the limitations and boundaries.
+You must set limitations and boundaries.

 How Much Does Home Staging Cost?

 Again, this depends entirely on the scale of the job.
 The big transformations – when homeowners give designers carte blanche to make changes – can cost anywhere between three and five thousand dollars.
 The service does exist on a sliding scale though.
 This means that it will cost as much or as little as you’re willing to pay.
 For homeowners with very tight budgets, there may be a consultation only option.
 This is priced much lower and pays for a designer to make several visits and guide you through the recommended changes.